mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 Returns sampled counts of the most prevalent words in a topic, optionally restricted to sentences that match a given query.

-This call behaves exactly like the main api wc/list call, except:
+This call behaves exactly like the main API wc/list call, except:

 * This call only searches within the given snapshot
 * This call accepts the standard topics parameters: snapshots_id, foci_id, timespans_id